 The Company also considers financial assets at day one to be the latest point at which lifetime ECL should be recognized unless it can demonstrate that this does not represent a significant risk in credit risk such as when non-payment was an administrative oversight rather than resulting from financial difficulty of the borrower.

-The Company has recognized provision for ECL on receivables amounting to P12.2 million in 2020 (see Note 6).
-No provision for ECL and was recognized on financial assets in 2019.
+The Company has recognized provision for ECL on receivables amounting to nil and ₽12.2 million in 2021 and 2020, respectively (see Note 6).

 The carrying amounts of the Company's financial assets are as follows: